yigit4451/YDrive-Emulator/README.md

 **YDrive Emulator** is a modern, feature-rich **SEGA Console Emulator and game library manager (Launcher) built with C# and WPF architecture.

-Featuring an automated API scraper, region-based cover art mapping, and an optimized Genesis Plus GX core integration, it offers a seamless and powerful retro gaming experience.
+Featuring an automated API scraper, mapping, and an optimized Genesis Plus GX core integration, it offers a seamless and powerful retro gaming experience.

 ---